jaypalexa/roster/README.md

-# ROSTER
+# ROSTER (Record Of Sea Turtles Electronic Reports)
-ROSTER (Record Of Sea Turtles Electronic Reports) collects marine turtle and holding tank data required by the [Florida Fish and Wildlife Conservation Commission](https://myfwc.com/wildlifehabitats/wildlife/sea-turtle/) (FWC).
+ROSTER is a PWA ([Progressive Web App](https://web.dev/progressive-web-apps/)) for collecting and reporting on marine turtle and holding tank data required by the [Florida Fish and Wildlife Conservation Commission](https://myfwc.com/wildlifehabitats/wildlife/sea-turtle/) (FWC).

 ---